Mathieu-Robitaille/junk/python/PyDoom/README.md

 # Next big rewrites
 Allow non rectangular level geometry.
 Allow walls to have windows.
+Build a binary space partitioner for new level geometry, may walls = slow game if not handled properly

 BONUS FEATURES: